vippsas/webhooks-api/README.md

 ---
 END_METADATA -->

-# Introduction

 💥 Work in progress 💥

-You can **subscribe** to published **event types** by registering webhooks and will then be **notified** when any matching events are published for payments that match the given sales unit id.
+You can **subscribe** to published **event types** by registering webhooks and will then be **notified** when any matching events are published that match the given sales unit id.

 As an example, a merchant can register a callback url to receive a callback when any of the payments of the merchant is captured.